NakahodoRintaro/Trocoid_animation/README.md

 # Trocoid_animation
-The torocoid is rendered using a rotation matrix in the animation.<br>
+**The torocoid is rendered using a rotation matrix in the animation.<br>
-A kind of experimental memo.
+A kind of experimental memo.**

+---
 ## First, draw a circle and a graph that corresponds to the movement of the X and Y axes.
 ![circle_ani](https://github.com/NakahodoRintaro/Trocoid_animation/blob/master/images/circle_animation.gif)